Happy St. Patrick’s Day!

 March 17, 1949: Judy was scheduled for wardrobe and makeup tests for Annie Get Your Gun but she was ill and unable to work.
 The tests were canceled.
 Judy was out sick until March 21st.

-Photos: Some costume test made on different days, exact dates unknown.
+Photos: Some costume tests were made on different days, exact dates unknown.

 March 17, 1954: The last day of filming the “Lose That Long Face” number for A Star Is Born although there were some retakes on May 3rd through 6th.